Introduction

 - Color the leaves green, and add some shading with a darker green or black pencil

 Now you learned how to draw a Chrysanthemum.
 Your chrysanthemum flower drawing is complete!
 Doesn’t it look amazing?
-Do you want to learn more about chrysanthemum: 7 Fascinating Facts About Chrysanthemums.
+If you liked this tutorial, you may also like our other step by step drawing tutorials such as How to Draw a Peony or How to Draw a Lily Flower.

 🌟 Fun Facts About